Blog

 The Work Environment

-The California discrimination and harassment laws are designed to protect California workers from harm and abuse at the hands of their employers.
+The California discrimination and harassment laws are designed to protect workers from harm and abuse at the hands of their employers.
 Employers have a responsibility to each of their employees to create a working environment that does not harm their employees and keeps the work environment free from discrimination and harassment.

 Many people start new positions hoping that they found their dream job.
 Sometimes it starts out that way, but over time the office dynamics change – a new employee is hired, an incident occurs on the job, or a client decides to leave the company.
 Other examples that can bring about workplace stress include: